 Congressman claims undisclosed firm wasn’t ‘doing business’

-IOWA CITY, Iowa (AP) — An Iowa congressman has said in a sworn statement that a company he failed to disclose wasn’t “doing business” in 2016, despite evidence to the contrary.
+IOWA CITY, Iowa (AP) — A congressman from Iowa said in a sworn statement made public Thursday that a company he failed to disclose wasn’t “doing business” in 2016, despite claims in its own advertising to the contrary.

-Blum writes in the amendment that his failure to disclose was an oversight because Tin Moon was “basically worth less than $1,000 and not doing business in 2016.”
+Blum says in the amendment dated Wednesday that his failure to disclose was an administrative oversight because Tin Moon was “basically worth less than $1,000 and not doing business in 2016.”
 He certified that his statements were “true, complete and correct.”

 Anyone who “knowingly and willfully” makes a false statement in the disclosure can face $50,000 in civil penalties or up to five years in prison, although prosecutions are rare and usually tied to broader corruption scandals.

 Records show Tin Moon was incorporated and registered its website in early May 2016.
 In August 2016, YouTube user “rodblum” uploaded an ad urging viewers to “contact Tin Moon today!”
 The ad featured a woman claiming that Tin Moon had helped her small business improve its online marketing while saving thousands of dollars.
 Blum congressional aide John Ferland appeared in a similar testimonial that was uploaded two weeks later, falsely posing as a representative of Digital Canal, a construction software company that Blum also owns.
 It is based in the same Dubuque office as Tin Moon, an address that Blum’s re-election campaign also uses.